 - Technical reliability

 - Financial viability

 - Environmental impact

 - Replication potential

+- Spread across the region, visibility and accessibility.

 To attain FSPP status, project developers/owners must agree, by signing an MOU with the Africa Cogen Centre, to comply with certain obligations.
 These obligations consist of permission for: